-With fall in full swing, it’s unfortunately (or fortunately for some) time to start thinking about snow and preparing for driving in it.
-Even those who have grown up here sometimes find driving in the snow intimidated and for those who have just moved here from states such as California, driving in the snow can be scary.
+With fall in full swing, it’s unfortunately (or fortunately for some) time to start thinking about snow and preparing to drive in it.
+Even those who have grown up here in Colorado sometimes find driving in the snow intimidated and for those who have just moved here from states such as California, driving in the snow can be scary.
 Here are some basic tips for driving in the snow that you should utilize this winter:

 Know Your Car